 Umami is the fifth basic taste—often described as savory, meaty, brothy, or deeply satisfying.
 It comes from naturally occurring compounds like glutamates and nucleotides.
 These compounds intensify flavor.
 They make food taste fuller and more rounded.

-In Italian cooking, umami is what gives sugo, ragù, soups, and vegetables their long‑simmered, crave‑worthy character—even without meat or cheese.
+In Italian cooking, umami gives sugo (sauce), ragù, soups, and vegetables their long-simmered character.
+They have a crave‑worthy taste, even without meat or cheese.

-Umami isn’t about one ingredient—it’s about layering flavor through ingredients and technique.
+Umami isn’t about one ingredient—it’s about flavor depth through ingredients and technique.
 Italian cooking already does this beautifully; plant‑based cooking simply leans into it with intention.

 Layered Techniques